 Ask yourself how committed you are to saving your marriage.
 To be successful, you need to have an incredible desire to stay married to your husband.
 Sure, you want to live out the dream you planned and avoid the cost and toll of divorce on you and your family, but you must be sure that you love this man and can envision a great future together.
 Can you picture yourself happy without him?
 What makes you want to stay with him?

 Seek professional help.
 Figuring out your destructive patterns is often hard to do alone.
 Emotions are involved and of course you are a bit biased.
 You need an objective opinion.
 Sometimes that requires more than a friend, but talking to a friend for advice is better than nothing.
-If you are really committed to saving your marriage, seek the services of a relationship coach or Marriage & Family therapist.
+If you are really committed to saving your marriage, seek the services of a relationship coach or therapist.